 Develop Detailed Privacy Analysis

-Goal Prepare and document a detailed Privacy Management Analysis of the Use Case which corresponds with the High Level Privacy Analysis and the High Level Use Case Description.
+Goal Prepare and document a detailed Privacy Management Analysis of the Domain(s) or Use Case which corresponds with the High Level Privacy Analysis and the High Level Business Environment or Use Case Description.

-Constraint The Detailed Use Case must be clearly bounded and must include the following components.
+Constraint The Detailed Domain(s) or Use Case must be clearly bounded and must include the following components.

 Identify Participants and Systems, Domains and Domain Owners, Roles and Responsibilities, Touch Points and Data Flows